-2. Group leaders maintain control of their group.
+2. Small group leaders maintain control of their group.

-If a conversation goes off track, it’s the leader’s job to step in and redirect it.
-If someone is disruptive, the leader should gently redirect the conversation.
+If a conversation goes off track: It’s the leader’s job to step in and redirect the conversation.

-If a disruptive or angry person continues to cause problems:
+If a disruptive or angry person causes problems:

 - The leader may need to meet privately with this person to set ground rules.